 Sunday Matinees at 2:00pm

-No Performance on Easter Sunday, April 16
+No Performance on Thursday, April 6 or on Easter Sunday, April 16

 When disco diva Deloris Van Cartier witnesses a murder, she is put in protective custody in the one place the cops are sure she won’t be found – a convent!
 Disguised as a nun, she finds herself at odds with both the rigid lifestyle and uptight Mother Superior.
 Using her unique disco moves and singing talent to inspire the choir, Deloris breathes new life into the church and community – but in doing so, blows her cover.
 Find out what happens next in this uplifting musical, nominated for five Tony Awards including Best Musical.
 Original music by Alan Menken.
 Directed by Robert Wilder.
 Choreography by Suzette Hutchinson.
 (Recommended for ages 6 and up.)

 May 11 – June 11

 (No Show Thursday May 25)